chophilip21/chophilip21.github.io/_posts/networking_part2/2023-04-05-network_part2.md

 2. Huge difference, websockets are over persistent TCP cooniction, whereas HTTP/2.0 requests are not necessarily persistent.
 But they are both over TCP connection.
 3. **Websockets and Sockets are completely different concepts.**

+## 1.2 - gRPC vs HTTP <a name="grpc"></a>

+The term [gRPC](https://grpc.io/docs/languages/python/basics/) comes in many locations, and we also need to know where this belongs in the big picture.
+But before understanding what gRPC is, we need to understand `Remote Procedure Call (RPC)`.

+The idea of RPC, is invoking a function on a remote server.
+Restf

 # 2.0 - Socket programming <a name="socket"></a>